mmhaddf/reddit_bookmarks_saver/README.md

 # reddit_bookmarks_saver

-Python script that will upload your bookmarks in Reddit to a Markdown file
+A simple Python script that will upload your bookmarks in Reddit to a Markdown file.